cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 function that assumes commands are not dependent on each other's resulting transaction data.
 The function will take a sequence of functions that return commands.
 It will then execute the functions sequentially, and stop on the first one that fails.
-If all of them succeeds, the function returns their combined result.
+If all of them succeed, the function returns their combined result.

 ```clj